 Feeney Chaplin Sumner is a trio that makes ambient electroacoustic improvisation.
 Tim Feeney, Clay Chaplin, and Davy Sumner coax bass shakers, vibrating sheet metal, field recordings, synth tones, and tuning forks into evolving drones, disparate characters, and patient textures.

 Wake (2017) is an album based on field recordings that I have collected over the years.
-A few of the recordings have been creatively treated to modify the soundfield and others are presented in their original form.
-Each track has
+A few of the recordings have been creatively treated to modify the soundfield and others are presented in their original

 THANKS SHARON (2001 – 2004, 2017)